Dreamchaser World Tour

 The Dreamchaser World Tour was the fifth worldwide concert tour by English soprano singer Sarah Brightman in support of her album Dreamchaser (2013).
 The North American tour had been planned to begin in early 2013, but all dates were rescheduled for late 2013.
-The tour was supposed to be Brightman's final concert tour before her trip into space (which the Dreamchaser album is based on) but the trip was later cancelled due to personal reasons.
+The tour was supposed to be Brightman's final concert tour before her trip into space (which the Dreamchaser album is based on) but the trip was later cancelled for personal reasons.

 The 2013 North American leg of Brightman's "Dreamchaser" tour consisted of her performing 86 shows over a seven-month time span.
 It has been her longest tour since the Harem World Tour in 2004, and it was also her worldwide tour with more dates in Asia and South America.
 Brightman also added dates in countries where she had never performed before, such as United Arab Emirates and Qatar.

 In April 2014, a second leg of the North American tour was announced for the summer season; however, on 18 June 2014, Brightman cancelled the summer dates after sustaining an ankle injury.
 The remainder of the tour ultimately resumed in November 2014, coming to an end a month later.